denis-beurive/oracle-dev/README.md

 >
 > [Related commands](doc/docker-containers.md)
 >
+> Setting IP addresses to the containers is interesting since we don't want to change our configurations every day.
+>
 > **TROUBLESHOOTING**
 >
+> * If you cannot connect to the database, make sure that the IP address you are using is correct.
 > * If the container stops right after it started, then rerun the command without the option `--detach`.
 >   This will allow you to consult startup messages.
 > * You may need to delete the volume (`oracle-volume`):